 Take Time to Tour the Campus

-Before picking out a campus where you’ll be spending the next few years of your life, it makes sense to take a look around first.
+Before picking out a campus where you’ll be spending the next few years of your life, it makes sense to go on a campus visit.
+Some campuses have a great greek life including sororities and fraternities and some do not.
 People who tour a university seem more likely to graduate from it.
+On your tour make sure to ask about career paths, extracurricular activities and graduation rate.
 Our data shows that 76 percent of students who visited the campus first end up graduating from that college.
 By contrast, 65 percent of students who didn’t tour the school end up doing the same.

 Whatever the Reason, Make the Correct Choice

 The final part of our research explores the big question — why do students go to the colleges then end up attending?
 The leading answer, by far, is academic achievement — with over 40 percent citing this as the answer.
 Other important factors, however, are not insignificant — 14 percent say they went because a family member did the same, for example.
 Sports falls pretty low on the list, with only five percent listing it as the main reason.

 Students and academic professionals today tend to place a hefty emphasis on undergraduate education, but previous research suggests that what you do after those four years is more important.
 As it turns out, being accepted into a highly selective undergraduate program doesn’t guarantee a salary boost later in life.

 We just looked at a lot of reasons why students want to go to their colleges of choice, as well as the factors that may limit or enhance their decisions.
 A constant theme we saw throughout our research was just how much of a burden the cost of higher education is.
 And while it’s true that not all academic programs are created equal, it’s easy to see how this can be a challenge for students who may have a lot of potential.